Best Screen Protectors for iPhone 7 Plus

 If you're not a fan of the tempered glass variety of screen protector, Supershieldz makes a top-notch film protector that comes with a lifetime replacement warranty.
 It's got edge-to-edge protection with a film that is made from five layers of scratch-resistant polymer, a protective hardened mask, and a silicone gel that helps it cling to your screen to reduce bubbling.
 It's got iPhone 7 Plus-specific cutouts for the front-facing camera and speaker, as well as the Home button.
 Because it is a film protector, you won't ever have issues with 3D Touch compatibility.

 The best part about the Supershieldz film screen protector is the price.
-You can get a six-pack of them for less than the price of the average tempered glass version.
+You can get a six-pack of them for less than the price of the average tempered glass version, about $6.

 What's protecting your Plus?